Wooden pathway leading through a dense forest with tall trees and green foliage.

 • Navigating grief, loss, or a significant life transition

-• Feeling disconnected from meaning, purpose, or inner clarity
+• Feeling disconnected or seeking inner clarity

 • Interested in spirituality that is grounded, embodied, and nature-centered